 Mark and his client Charles Sherwood made the second British guided ascent of the notorious Eiger Nordwand in 2007.
 Mark has guided various regiments of the British army including the Special Forces.
 He even guided his wife before he married her!

-All of these people tend to be keen to be with a native English speaker, yet someone who also speaks the local language and is in tune with the local mountaineering culture and conventions.
+All of these people tend to be keen to be with a native English speaker, yet someone who also speaks the local language and is in tune with the local mountaineering culture, conditions, and conventions.
 His clients fall into two main categories:

 - First, people who are keen (and often highly skilled) mountaineers and skiers but have limited leisure time because of work and family commitments.
 What they want is to maximise their free time and achieve as much as they can in the shortest possible time frame.